SilvestriStefano/SilvestriStefano.github.io/src/maths/research/grad.md

 The question of classifying these connected components of $\mathbb{D}\setminus\mathcal{M}$ is still open; however the results in my thesis, are a step in that direction.
 I concentrated on boundary parameters that are not buried.
 I gave sufficient conditions on $\lambda\in\partial\mathcal{M}$ or $\partial\mathcal{M}_0$ to guarantee it is accessible from $\mathbb{D}\setminus\mathcal{M}$.
 Moreover, I showed that a parameters in $\partial\mathcal{M}$ is accessible from the largest connected component of $\mathbb{D}\setminus\mathcal{M}$ by directly constructing a path connecting it to $0$.

-Currently, I am working on extending these results using techniques from kneading theory and complex dynamics inspired by the work of [G. Tiozzo &amp; K. Lindsey](https://icerm.brown.edu/video_archive/?play=2099) and [K.L.
+Future plans were on extending these results using techniques from kneading theory and complex dynamics inspired by the work of [G. Tiozzo &amp; K. Lindsey](https://icerm.brown.edu/video_archive/?play=2099) and [K.L.
 Ero&#287;lu, S. Rohde, &amp; B. Solomyak](https://www.cambridge.org/core/journals/ergodic-theory-and-dynamical-systems/article/quasisymmetric-conjugacy-between-quadratic-dynamics-and-iterated-function-systems/F7D829F84D00CEC3F3801D8BE1B06470).

 {% image "assets/img/grad/Uniformization.png", "", "Uniformization of the complement of $\\mathcal{M}$ and $\\mathcal{M}_0$." %}

-Furthermore, I am developing a combinatorial method to describe the boundary of $\mathcal{M}$ around the point $\mathrm{i}/\sqrt{2}$ using techniques developed by [C. Bandt &amp; M. Mesing](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.505.5694&rep=rep1&type=pdf).
+Furthermore, I was developing a combinatorial method to describe the boundary of $\mathcal{M}$ around the point $\mathrm{i}/\sqrt{2}$ using techniques developed by [C. Bandt &amp; M. Mesing](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.505.5694&rep=rep1&type=pdf).

 {% image "assets/img/grad/window.png", "", "The set $\\mathcal{M}$ in a neighborhood of the parameter $i/\\sqrt{2}$." %}